-Marine Works: A new 340 m wharf suitable for multi-use such as bulk material, roll-on/roll-off (Ro-Ro), and container handling for New Panamax size vessels.
-The modifications will result in increasing the draft from 12.2 m (Low Water of Ordinary Spring Tides (LWOST)) to 15.2 m LWOST along the main terminal; and
+- Marine Works: A new 345 m wharf suitable for multi-use such as bulk material, roll-on/roll-off (Ro-Ro), and container handling for New Panamax size vessels.
+The modifications will result in increasing the draft from -12.2 m Chart Datum (CD) to -17.1 m CD; and

-Deepening and Widening of the Main Channel: Deepening the main channel from 8.4 m LWOST to 9.5 m LWOST and widening the channel by 50 m (i.e., 25 m on each side of the main channel) to increase the operational tidal windows for current traffic and anticipated larger vessels.
+- Deepening and Widening of the Main Channel: Deepening the main channel from -8.4 m CD to -9.5 m CD and widening the channel by 40 m (i.e., 20 m on each side of the main channel) to increase the operational tidal windows for current traffic and anticipated larger vessels.

-The West Side Terminal Modernization Project is currently in the final stages of design with construction anticipated to begin in the late fall of 2019.
+The West Side Terminal Modernization Project is currently in the construction phase of the marine works and main channel dredging.
+The landside works, including intermodal yard and truck gate, are in the design phase with construction anticipated to begin in the Fall of 2021.